Vancouver Drum Lessons

 • Lost lesson time from students being booked back to back.

-• Cheap, poorly maintained drums with use of foam muffler pads, or low budget electronic drums give a sub-standard drumming experience.
+• Cheap, poorly maintained drums with use of foam muffler pads, or low budget electronic drums giving a sub-standard drumming experience.

 • Inability to contact your teacher between lessons.